 After eliminating dairy, Tiffany said, she lost over 20 pounds in the first couple of months "and felt better than I have ever felt in my life.
 No out-of-control cravings or anything.
 Just content."

-Instead of having a gym membership, Tiffany worked out at home doing Insanity Max 30.
+Instead of having a gym membership, Tiffany worked out at home doing Insanity Max 30, a Beachbody program.
 It was extremely challenging, but she just modified the moves, did them as best she could, and "paused A LOT in the beginning just to breathe."

 "It feels so good to have a real smile again and actually be happy."